charneff/081720/README.md

 Valerie Jiggetts - valerie.jiggetts@flatironschool.com - [Booking Link](https://valeriejiggetts.youcanbook.me/)

 #### Pairing:
 #### Message your assigned partner on slack to find a time that works best for both of you to pair up for about 30 minutes.
 Don't be shy about reaching out!
-This week, any of these labs would be great for pairing: Sinatra Nested Forms Lab (either).
+This week, Fwitter would be great for pairing.

 |     1      |     2    |     3    |
 | ------------- | ---------------|  ---------------|